Machine learning with tree tensor networks, CP rank constraints, and tensor dropout: Fashion-MNIST benchmark computations

 Figure~\ref{fig:dropout_rates} assesses the dependence of the test set accuracy on the dropout rate $p$.
-Starting from $p=0$, the curves for fixed $m=16$ and several $r$ all display a slow increase of the accuracy which is followed by a more rapid decrease at larger $p$.
+Starting from $p=0$, the curves for fixed $m=16$ and several $r$ all display a slow increase in the accuracy, which is followed by a more rapid decrease at larger $p$.
 The turning point $p_c$ increases with increasing CP rank $r$, and networks with higher ranks are more robust in the sense that the final accuracy decrease for $p > p_c$ is not as drastic.

 Finally, we compare our results with other state-of-the-art classification methods in Table~\ref{tab:fashion_mnist_test_acc}.
-The low-rank TTN model with tensor dropout outperforms other tensor-network based approaches.
-Despite its simple structure and low computation costs, the low-rank TTN with tensor dropout is also competitive with more prominent machine-learning approaches like the convolutional-neural-network based AlexNet \cite{Krizhevsky2017-60} and the decision-tree based XGBoost \cite{Chen2016_08}.
+The low-rank TTN model with tensor dropout outperforms other tensor-network-based approaches.
+Despite its simple structure and low computation costs, the low-rank TTN with tensor dropout is also competitive with more prominent machine-learning approaches like the convolutional-neural-network-based AlexNet \cite{Krizhevsky2017-60} and the decision-tree based XGBoost \cite{Chen2016_08}.